 Online piano lesson platforms are often the most convenient way for beginners to learn to play the piano.
-In this review, we are looking at Skoove, one of the most popular choices for budding pianists.
+In this review, I’m looking at Skoove, one of the most popular choices for budding pianists.

 Final verdict on Skoove